13 benefits of wearing sunglasses

 #3 Reduce eye strain

-During long periods of visual focus, bright sunlight puts strain on your eyes.
-On lengthy car journeys, visual fatigue poses the threat of complacency, delayed reactions or tiredness.
+Squinting in bright sunlight can tire your eyes, leading to strain and discomfort.
+On a car journey, visual fatigue poses the threat of complacency, delayed reactions or tiredness.

 By wearing sunglasses, you can help alleviate the effects of strong sunlight on your eyes and make it easier to focus on the road ahead.
-At the end of your drive, your eyes will inevitably be far less tired and may have prevented any potential incidents.
+At the end of your drive, your eyes will inevitably be far less tired than normal eyes.

 Ginger haired man wearing clear frame sunglasses beside water on sunny day